ibm-cloud-docs/containers/cs_locations.md

 ### Single zone and multizone locations in {{site.data.keyword.containerlong_notm}}
 {: #zones}

 The following tables list the available single and multizone locations in {{site.data.keyword.containerlong_notm}}.
 Note that in certain metros, you can provision a cluster as a single zone or multizone cluster.
-Also, free clusters are only available in select geographies as only single zone clusters with one worker node.
+Free clusters are only available in select geographies as only single zone clusters with one worker node.
 {: shortdesc}

 * **Multizone**: If you create a cluster in a multizone metro location, the replicas of your highly available Kubernetes master are automatically spread across zones.
 You have the option to spread your worker nodes across zones to protect your apps from a zone failure.